Synopsis: The EV transition won’t be overnight, and rushing would increase emissions.

 CATL, the worlds largest battery maker, predicts internal combustion engine vehicles will end production by 2035, and as a battery supplier, they have motive to be optimistic.
 Given cars on average last 20 years, some of those last mass production cars will likely be around even longer, which means even some internal combustion engine vehicles sold in 2035 could still be in use beyond 2055.

-Hopefully, CATL predictions are correct, then by 2050 and then being 15 years old, those last internal combustion cars will either be getting lonely on the roads, or beginning to spend most of their time in retirement in collector garages.
+Hopefully, CATL predictions are correct, and then by 2050 with those last internal combustion vehicles then being 15 years old, will be getting lonely on the roads.
+Perhaps a few will be beginning to spend most of their time in retirement in collector garages as relics of the 20th century technology, but exactly what happens when ICEVs become rare could be quite complex.

 A transition to even 50% EVs will not happen before 2035, and on trend, +2.0oC warming.